jyjunPepe012233/single-cell-pipeline/README.md

 To make cells comparable, this pipeline applied:
 1) Library-size normalization: each cell is scaled to the same total count (10,000).
 2) log1p transformation: reduces the impact of extreme values and stabilizes the distribution.

+## Step 4.
+Visualization & Interpretation

+Visualization is used not for presentation.
+It is for validation.

+By comparing distributions before and after QC and normalization, we can visually confirm:
+- Low-quality cells are removed during QC.
+- Normalization reduces variability caused by technical differences, making cells more comparable.

+This step helps ensure that downstream analysis is based on reliable data.